[ Home ] [ Railway Heating and Air Conditioning ] [ Railway Electrical Systems ] [ HEP ] [ Generators for HEP ] [ Custom Railway Electric Systems ]

 Heaters are equipped with today's standard railroad heater thermostat system: two thermostats; one for heat cycling and one for shunt trip operation if the heat remains on after the heat cycling should have shut it off.

-Heater frame is made of stainless still as standard equipment.
+Heater frame is made of stainless steel as standard equipment.

 As seen in the photo, the heater may be equipped with hardware and flanges for connection to the existing car overhead flexible duct, if present.